pycom/pycom-documentation/content/tutorials/all/PyGate.md

 ## Pygate

 The Pygate is an 8-channel LoRaWAN gateway.
-You connect a WiPy or Gpy board into the Pygate and flash a firmware build where the Pygate functionality is enabled.
-See the [Pygate tutorial](/tutorials/all/pygate) to get started.
+This page will help you get started with it.

 ### Quickstart

 To connect your Pygate to a LoRa server, follow these steps:

 1. Attach a Wipy, or GPy to the Pygate.
 The RGB LED of the development board should be aligned with the USB port of the Pygate.
 1. Attach the LoRa Antenna to the Pygate.

-1. Flash the Pycom Device with latest Pygate Firmware.
+1. Flash the Pycom Device with with a firmware build where Pygate functionality is enabled.
 1. Create a `config.json` for your Pygate and upload it.
 1. Create a `main.py` that creates an uplink and runs the Pygate packet fowarder.
 1. Run the `main.py`.
 1. Now it is operational.
 The communication from other LoRa nodes such as a LoPy4 will now reach the gateway and will receive up and downlink via the PyGate.
 1. To stop the Pygate at any time press Ctrl-C on the REPL and run `machine.pygate_deinit()`.
 It will take a few seconds to stop the gateway tasks and safely power-off the concentrator.